jeanslack/audiomass/README.md

 # Audiomass - wrapper for multiple audio conversion libraries.

-**Audiomass** is a command line audio wrapper of the Flac, Lame, Vorbis-tools, Monkey's Audio, Shntool and FFmpeg libraries.
+**Audiomass** is a command line audio wrapper of the Flac, Lame, Vorbis-tools, and FFmpeg libraries.
 It supports conversions of different audio file formats at a time and the ability to convert even groups of files in a directory, saving the output in a specific folder.

 For each input file, audiomass writes to a filename based on the name of the input file.
 If the (**-o**) option is not specified, it save any file at